AlexsanderHamir/AlexsanderHamir/README.md

 - **[TokenSpan](https://github.com/AlexsanderHamir/TokenSpan)** - A "revolutionary" prompt hack.
 It was neither revolutionary, nor much of a hack.
 - **[GoCortex](https://github.com/AlexsanderHamir/GoCortex)** - Taught an AI to be my intern.
 It spent most of its time generating excuses.
 - **[IdleSpy](https://github.com/AlexsanderHamir/IdleSpy)** & **[Yieldpoint](https://github.com/AlexsanderHamir/Yieldpoint)** - Incredibly niche solutions for problems that may not actually exist.
+- **[PromptMash](https://github.com/AlexsanderHamir/Promptmesh)** - I built agent pipelining.
+Then I discovered n8n.
+- **[GhostDev](https://github.com/AlexsanderHamir/GhostDev)** - A first-mover in the emergent autonomous agent orchestration space.
+We pioneered a novel approach to... [checks notes]... competing with every other dev on Twitter/X building the exact same thing.

 ### 📖 More About Me
 1. I dissect my projects—both the hits and the misses—as technical experiments.
 I write about the insights on [Medium](https://alexsanderhamir.medium.com) and discuss them on [Reddit](https://www.reddit.com/user/Safe-Programmer2826/submitted/).